aksghgf/Devheat_Beta_Hacksavvy/README.md

 ## 🧩 Challanges we faced
-- Linking database to php is very heptic and time consuming.
-We created frontend of our login and register page and also created database in SQL but very difficult task to link them.
+- Linking database to php is very hectic and time consuming.
+We created frontend of our login and register page and also created database in SQL but it was difficult task to link them.
 There was a problem in the code and we  tried to resolved it.
 - Problem arise is full page of Home page is unable to be seen fully in one frame from top to bottom.
-We resolve it using margin-top css tag by fixing it to 750px.
+We resolved it using margin-top css tag by fixing it to 750px.

 🔗🕯️
 ## 🪧 How to Install & Run Project
-We provide our repository link that has codes.
+We provided our repository link that has codes.
 Use VS code to clone that repository in any of your desired folder using command.
 ```
 $ git clone